How to vote YES for MASSPIRG:

 What is MASSPIRG?

-MASSPIRG is a statewide student-run and student-funded advocacy group working to protect the environment, make college more affordable, and to help students get registered to vote.
-We work locally on college campuses, and have professional staff, like organizers, advocates, and lobbyists in Boston and DC, who work with us to make sure we make tangible changes.
+MASSPIRG is a statewide student-directed and student-funded advocacy group working to protect the environment, make college more affordable, and help students get registered to vote.
+We work locally on college campuses, and have professional staff, like organizers, advocates, and lobbyists in Boston and DC, who work with us to make tangible change.
 We bring issues that happen in the real world to college students so they don’t have to wait until graduation to make a difference.

 Why is MASSPIRG beneficial for MCLA students?

 We want MCLA students to have the opportunity to be engaged citizens and make a real, tangible difference on issues that matter to us and society.
-We think that having our voices heard in the broader political process by voting in elections, signing petitions for causes we care about, and gaining tangible leadership skills helps to fulfill this mission, and the mission of our Berkshire Community College as well.
+We think that having our voices heard in the broader political process by voting in elections, signing petitions for causes we care about, and gaining leadership skills helps to fulfill this mission, and the mission of our MCLA campus as well.

-Beyond making a difference on issues that affect all of us – whether that’s locally, statewide, or nationally – MASSPIRG offers students on campus hands-on training in a variety of skill sets that include public speaking, formal writing, planning events, and working collaboratively with other students and members of the government, to name a few.
-Our campaigns educate and engage students in current events and civics and make it possible for students here to start making a difference right now, instead of waiting until graduation.
+Beyond making a difference on issues that affect all of us – whether that’s locally, statewide, or nationally – MASSPIRG offers students on campus hands-on training in a variety of skill sets that include public speaking, formal writing, planning events, and working collaboratively with other students and members of the government.

 How is MASSPIRG funded and directed?